ip193/IT-Salaries-Linz/README.md

 [Male salaries vs. Female salaries (top 3 outliers removed)](https://i.imgur.com/SsK1CYJ.png)

-It's interesting to note that female salaries trended noticably lower than male salaries.
+It is interesting to note that female salaries trended noticably lower than male salaries.
 Also, women reported less experience on average than their male counterparts.
 To see what would happen, I disregarded all males who reported higher experience than every female respondent (read: I restricted the analysis to respondents who reported <=12 years of experience).
 From this restricted sample, I then also removed the 3 respondents who reported the highest salaries.

 Here is the result: [Male salaries vs. Female salaries, with experience <= 12 years, top 3 outliers removed](https://i.imgur.com/4hyl1Bz.png)